 Since for intra-band DL CA configurations it is reasonable to assume that all CCs have a similar EIS level, it would be reasonable to only measure the PCC to determine the intra-band DL CA beam-peak direction.

-Proposal 2: RAN5 agrees to use the PCC beam peak direction as the beam peak for intra-band DL CA.
+Proposal 2: RAN5 agrees to use the PCC beam peak direction as the beam peak for intra-band DL CA for a frequency separation of up to 800 MHz.

+Proposal 3: Further study if Proposal 2 can be applied for larger CA bandwidths as well.

 Proposals